 I really enjoy surgical nursing and theatre work, I also like to provide the best care I can for our medical patients.
 I enjoy nursing exotics and have a soft spot for birds, especially parrots.

-In my spare time I enjoy horse riding and caring for my pets at home, I have a parrot and snake.
+In my spare time I enjoy horse riding, attending car shows and caring for my pets at home, I have a parrot called Flo and snake called Tango.

 I started my Veterinary training at Haven Veterinary Practice in July 2015, and have been attending Writtle College since September 2015.
 Having been brought up with an array of animals at home I decided Veterinary Nursing was the career path I would like to take.
 I left school and attended Otley College for two years studying an extended animal management course.
-I am enjoying the opportunity of being part of the team at Haven and training within the practice.
+I qualified in Spring 2018.

 I have been working as a receptionist at Haven Veterinary Practice since 1999.
 My hobbies involve my animals, namely dog training and animal behaviour.
 I have dogs; cats and I also have a rescued retired racehorse.
 They are all very special to me.

-I have been working as a receptionist at Haven Veterinary Practice since May 2016.
-I enjoy meeting all of our clients and getting to know their lovely pets.
+I have been working as a receptionist at Haven Veterinary Practice since May 2016, after working with children for 14 years.
+I really enjoy meeting all of our clients and their pets, especially some of our exotic patients.

-I am also studying Animal Care Welfare and Ethics, I am learning a lot and feel that it helps me within my role.
-I have a dog and a guinea pig that I love.
-In my spare time I enjoy dancing and walking my dog.
+I am currently completing a course in Animal Care, Welfare and Ethics, which I am thoroughly enjoying.
+Undertaking this course has taught me alot and I feel that it helps me within my role.
+I have a dog and a guinea pig at home that I love.
+In my spare time I enjoy dancing and taking my dog Sherlock for long walks.

 Julia Smith VN